How to Setup a HTTPS Node JS Server on Amazon EC2

 - Choose Custom host, path, query

-- Modify the Host as, www.example.com
+- Modify the Host to www.example.com

 - Choose 301, as permanently moved

-At the HTTPS rule's if area, add the following
+At the HTTPS rule's If area, add the following:

 - Choose Host